-Figure 10.1.3 shows sample household number for each income level, which indicates the width of income such as 40 to 62 mil.
+Figure 10.1.4 shows sample household number for each income level, which indicates the width of income such as 40 to 62 mil.
 LAK.
 Most household are categorized into income level 2 to 4 million LAK/month.
 Second most is income level of 4 to 6 million LAK/month.

 In this section, 10% households with lowest income in Survey on social condition (Interview Survey) are considered as 'low income households' in Vientiane Capital.
-Average monthly income of low income households (10%) is calculated at 1,853,920 LAK/month per household, less than one third with compare to the average monthly income for all sample (6,302,383 LAK/month).
+Average monthly income of households low income (10%) calculated is at 1,853,920 LAK/month per household, less than one third with compare to the average monthly income for all (6,302,383 sample LAK/month).

-Regarding the household affordability to pay for water supply service. two international organizations estimated the upper limit shares for water charges among household income.
-The IBRD (International Bank for Reconstruction and Development) estimates the limit for household affordability to pay as 4% of household income for the water supply.
+Regarding the household affordability to pay for water supply service, two international organizations estimated the upper limit shares for water charges among household income.
+(International The IBRD Bank for Reconstruction and Development) estimates the limit for household affordability to pay as 4% of household income for the water supply.
 The Pan American Health Organization also recommends that the total water supply and sewerage charge should be less than 5% of the household income, consisting of 3.5% for water supply and 1.5% for sewerage.